svthalia/concrexit/website/registrations/README.rst

     - If latest membership has not ended yet: always allow 'study' length
     - If latest membership has ended or ends within 1 month: also allow 'year' length
     - If latest membership is 'study' and did not end: do not allow renewal
+    - If the membership type is 'member':
+        - Contribution is calculated based on selected length ('study' or 'year')
+            - Values are located in thaliawebsite.settings
+            - If the current membership has not ended yet and an until date is present for that membership and the selected length is 'study' the amount will be `price['study'] - price['year']`
 - Renewal model created (status: Ready for review)
 - If the renewal is for a benefactor an email is sent with a link to get references
     - Existing members of Thalia add references using the link